 Walkers can now take the Lacken walk as far as the ring road, where they can then travel to the Bennettsbridge roundabout, down by the Black Quarry and onto the Canal walk, back towards Kilkenny Castle & city.
 If taking a buggy, you will need help at the Lacken Steps at the Dublin Road access point.

-Poyntz Road, Inistioge – This is a magical walk along the bank of the River Nore in Inistioge (starting beside O’Donnell’s pub in the Square).
-It is narrow in places so I would not recommend it for pushchairs or younger children.
+This is a magical walk along the bank of the River Nore in Inistioge.
+It is narrow in places, so care should be taken with pushchairs and younger children.
 However, older children should enjoy the walk and the scenery, and have fun trying to spot all of the flora and fauna listed on the nature board at the start of the walk.

 After about 1km, the trail leads slightly away from the river bank, and if you follow it for about 2km you will reach the waterfall and ruins of the Swiss Cottage.
 Again, this is suitable only for older children as the climb to the ruins is steep in places.